ptarmiganlabs/butler-docs/content/en/docs/reference/command line options/_index.md

 ## New Relic related options

-When using New Relic as backend for storing logs, information about failed reloads etc, you can specify New Relic credentials in the config file - but that has the disadvantage that you have to store the credentials in the config file.
+When using New Relic as backend for storing logs, information about failed reloads etc, you can specify New Relic credentials in the config file - but that is not ideal from a security perspective.

 To avoid that, you can specify the New Relic credentials on the command line using the following options.